wildintellect/pangeo-notebook-isce3-image/README.md

 The notebooks in `image-tests/` folder are used to test the docker image.
 They are run by `repo2docker` github action during the build process and the output is compared to the existing notebooks.
 You can read more about how the tests are run in the [repo2docker github action documentation](https://github.com/jupyterhub/repo2docker-action?tab=readme-ov-file#testing-the-built-image).

+Note that the test notebooks, by default, do not have access to private resources (eg. private S3 buckets).

 ### Adding new tests

 To add new tests, create new notebooks or add to the existing notebooks in `image-tests/` and generate the output of the notebooks by running the following command: